 You will not find any of the words in this heading in the paragraph, but this does not mean it is incorrect.
 Examine the two topics in the heading.
 Does the paragraph cover ‘current methods’?
 Yes, it talks about how pilots report turbulence to each other.
 Does the paragraph cover ‘new research’?
 Yes, it talks about ‘a series of experiments in Colorado’.
 Note that ‘a series of experiments’ means the same as ‘research’.
 Option c is therefore the correct answer because it summarises the whole paragraph accurately.

-I hope this example has shown you just how tricky some of these unfamiliar task types can be.
+I hope this example has shown you just how tricky some of these unfamiliar IELTS question types can be.
 The most important thing you can do in preparing for IELTS is to make sure you thoroughly understand the task types.
+Take a look at IELTSPractice.com to watch advice from experts, see more examples like this and try practice papers.